InfoMusCP/Thesis-Topics-2025/README.md

 ### 3. **Automated Multi-Modal Video Summarization for Long Podcasts or Videos**
 - **Macro-category:** Saliency
-- **Summary:** With growing digital content, efficient summarization techniques are crucial.
-Combining audio processing, signal analysis, and text understanding enables meaningful short video creation.
+- **Summary:** With growing digital content, efficient summarization techniques are helpful.
+Combining audio processing, signal analysis, and text understanding helps extract meaningful short video creation.
 More importantly, we are able to understand context and saliency of topics within a conversations.
 - **Applications:** Social media content, podcast highlights, educational material, and marketing campaigns.

 ### 4. **Motion-Aware Animation Framework for Embodied Environments Using Three.js**